We Failed to Do Business with David Goggins and Grant Cardone — Now We’re Building iZwily.com, a Marketplace + ERP for Book Publishing and Retail

 In short, it’s a book publishing operating system designed to disrupt Africa and scale globally.

+We’ve just begun raising a seed round through our venture studio, Startup Picnic.
+Please get in touch if you’re interested in investing in iZwily or if you have media queries.
 Oh, and a shout-out to Grant Cardone’s office in 2015 for allowing us to publish his articles on Startup Picnic.
 By the way, Startup Picnic started as networking picnics for entrepreneurs.